Skip to main content

 • Talk with staff at Family Care MCOs and IRIS Consultant Agencies in your area.

-Wisconsin’s DHS has Scorecards to help you make informed decisions based on the factors that are important to you.
-These Scorecards include information on how current members feel about their agencies and how well the agency meets state standards.
+Wisconsin’s DHS has scorecards to help make informed decisions based on the factors that are important to you.
+These scorecards include information on how current members feel about their agencies and how well the agency meets state standards.

-If your adult child feels that their current program is not a good fit, you can contact your county ADRC to learn how to enroll in a different program.
-It’s also possible to change MCOs and IRIS consulting agencies once a year, at any time.
+If an individual and their family feel that their current program is not a good fit, contact your county ADRC to learn how to enroll in a different program.
+It’s also possible to change MCOs and IRIS consulting agencies once a year.

 Family Voices of Wisconsin, 2023© | familyvoiceswi.org